timgatzky/pct_customelements_attribute_gallery/README.md

 Requirements
 ---

-Require CustomElements 1.1.6 or greater
+Requires CustomElements 1.1.6 or greater